liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

     });

-As you can see, the return type is always a `JSONArray`.
+It's just that easy to make efficient service calls in batch!

-Next, let's dive into using the iOS SDK to access Liferay services!
+Next, let's dive into using the iOS SDK to access Liferay services.

 ## Using the iOS SDK

 You've just created a custom iOS app and now want your app to access Liferay services.
 How do you access Liferay services from an iOS mobile app?
-The answer is the Liferay iOS SDK.
-All you need to do is download the SDK and you'll immediately be able to access Liferay's core services.
+Use Liferay's iOS SDK, of course.
+All you'll need to do is download the SDK and you'll immediately be able to access them.
 If you'd like to invoke remote web services, you'll need to generate the client libraries.
-You can learn more about the SDK builder and how to generate client libraries by reading the *Building an SDK for Custom Portlet Services* section of this chapter.
+You can learn more about the SDK builder and how to generate client libraries by reading the *Building an SDK for Custom Portlet Services* section of this document.

-Let's download the iOS SDK and get your app configured with Liferay services!
+Let's get started by downloading the iOS SDK and configuring it in your iOS environment!

-### Downloading the iOS SDK
+### Setting Up the iOS SDK

 To install the iOS SDK to your machine, you'll need to download the latest version of `liferay-ios-sdk.zip`.
 You can download this file from the Liferay